 Important!
 After leaving the USA for the last time, be sure to hand in your I94W (the green card) to Canadian officials.
 They are supposed to pass it to the US border guards who will record the date of your departure.
 If you leave the I94W in your passport and visit the USA again after its expiry, it is likely that you will be questioned (and not in a good way) about your prior leaving date.

-A free pass into the USA
+A free pass into the USA – one of my visa waiver experiences

 Having lived in Canada for over 5 years now, I’ve hopped over the border quite a few times.
 At the moment, I live close enough to go for dinner.
 One of my most memorable experiences, however, was when I was travelling to Skagway, Alaska from Yukon Territory.
 The border, for reference, is on the edge of a valley surrounded by jagged mountains.
 Picturesque, but I still wanted to get the border crossing process over and done with as soon as possible.